supervisely/developer-portal/app-development/neural-network-integration/inference/object-tracking.md

 ## Introduction
 In this tutorial, you will learn how to integrate your custom object-tracking model into Supervisely by creating two simple serving apps.
-First, we will construct a straightforward model that only moves the original point as an illustration.
+First, we will construct a straightforward model that only moves the original bound box as an illustration.
 The SOTA model [MixFormer](https://github.com/MCG-NJU/MixFormer), which already has the majority of the necessary functions implemented, will be used in the second part.

 ## Implementation details